Uppena

 After a launch ceremony in January 2019, the makers commenced the principal shoot in May 2019, with film being shot in Kakinada, Hyderabad, Puri, Kolkata and Gangtok and wrapped up in January 2020.
 The music is composed by Devi Sri Prasad, with cinematography and editing by Shamdat and Naveen Nooli respectively.
 The film was originally slated to release on 2 April 2020, but was postponed due to the COVID-19 pandemic.
-The film is released theatrically on 12 February 2021 and was commercially successful at the box office.
-Uppena emerged as the highest-grossing Telugu film for a debut actor, surpassing the record of Chirutha (2007).
+The film is released theatrically on 12 February 2021 and was a major commercial success at the box office.
+It won the Best Feature Film in Telugu at the 69th National Film Awards, and the state Gaddar Award for Third Best Feature Film.

 Plot

 Set in 2002 in the village of Uppada near Kakinada, Raayanam is an influential zamindar who goes to any extent to safeguard his family's honour.
 His daughter Sangeetha, fondly called Bebamma is a college student whom he fiercely protects.
 Raayanam plans to build a shipping yard in his village by razing fishermen's houses on the coast.
-Aasi is the son of one such fisherman Jalayya, and is a Dalit Christian.
+Aasi is the son of one such fisherman Jalayya, and is a lower caste Christian.
 He falls head over heels for Bebamma.
 Bebamma also begins to like Aasi after watching him fight in the bazaar.
 Aasi follows Bebamma daily en route to her college on the bus.
 One day, the bus breaks down and the driver asks Aasi to drop Bebamma, the only passenger of the bus, at college.
 Later, the couple begins to meet daily at the beach and soon fall in love with each other.

 Meanwhile, the breeding season of the fish arrives and no one is allowed to venture into the sea for over a month and a half.
 Bebamma, however, asks Aasi to take her into the sea, which he obliges.
-As the boat runs out of fuel, they get stuck in the sea.
+As the boat runs out of fuel, they get stuck in the sea.They then have sex on the boat.
 On the same night, Raayanam orders to raze the houses on the coast but he is worried that his daughter hasn't returned home.
 Raayanam secretly meets Jalayya and asks him to find his missing daughter, in exchange, his house will be spared.
 Aasi and Bebamma spend the night together on the boat intimately.
 Jalayya finds them the next morning and admonishes Aasi.
 He returns Bebamma to her father but lies that she was found alone on the boat.